SSSA-ampere/coursera-discrete-optimization/01_knapsack/readme.md

 bb_head.py as an attribute called *build_tree* that, when it's True, it saves the tree in Pickle format while performing the search.
 Then, two additional scripts can be used for plotting the tree:

  - *tree_convert.py*: converts the generated Pickle file into several other formats, including dot graphviz.
  - *tree_plot.py*: plot the tree using Networkx, graphviz, and plotly.
+Plotly is interactive, begin able to check the value of each node.

 # Profiling